-As in the previous year, the impairment test did of the value in use taking into account the not give rise to any impairment as at the balance sheet date.
-The Executive Board bases its assumptions relating to forecasts for the deter- - Sales are expected to increase slightly from mination of value in use on past experience.
+not give rise to any impairment as at the balance sheet date.
+The Executive Board bases its mination of value in use on past experience.

 First Sensor Technology GmbH

 First Sensor acquired all shares in First Sensor Technology GmbH in fiscal year 2010.
 This acquisition resulted in goodwill of €1,125 thousand.
 In accordance with IAS 36, goodwill on this company was tested for potential impairment as at December 31, 2017 on the basis of the value in use taking into account the following assumptions: